This year Visakha Bucha Day is on the 6th of May.

 Wednesday is a National Holiday

-Buddhist visakha bucha day event in Thailand and around the world is divided into 3 Ceremonies, Royal Ceremony (Royal Ceremony), people’s ceremony) and monks by the morning of Buddhist visakha bucha day.
-The people will join to make merit, offer food to monks, listen to dharma in the afternoon and go to temple, walk around ubosot to remember the grace of the wisdom and the Holy Spirit of the Buddha.
+Buddhist Visakha Bucha day event in Thailand and around the world is divided into 3 Ceremonies, Royal Ceremony (Royal Ceremony), people’s ceremony) and monks by the morning of Buddhist Visakha Bucha day.
+The people will join to make merit, offer food to monks, listen to dharma in the afternoon and go to the temple, walk around ubosot to remember the grace of the wisdom and the Holy Spirit of the Buddha.
 To Buddhism

-But due to this year, there is an outbreak of coviral-19, the visakha bucha ceremony of the palace and government will be held within the people.
+But due to this year, there is an outbreak of covid-19, the Visakha Bucha ceremony of the palace and government will be held within the people.
 The people have advice from maha sama.
 No event “walking around the temple” at the temple and recommend to practice the devil.
 The Mission is ready for monks at home instead of both Thai and foreign temples.

 Visakha Bucha Day means NO ALCOHOL

 The sale of alcohol becomes prohibited during the Visakha Bucha Day and thus many bars close temporarily.
-The most celebrations are private and of a religious background.
+Most celebrations are private and of religious background.